Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Sportswriter Fred Lieb nicknamed the new stadium "The House That Ruth Built," and the opening day crowd confirmed the logic.
 Ruth's three-run shot to right field came on an Ehmke fastball, and the New York Times described it as "a savage home run that was the real baptism of Yankee Stadium."
 Bob Shawkey pitched a complete game for the win.

-John Philip Sousa's band played before the first pitch.
+John Philip Sousa led the Seventh Regiment Band before the first pitch.
 Every box seat was taken.
 Fans stood in the aisles and packed the bleachers.
 The stadium would host its final game in September 2008, 85 years later.
 By then, Ruth's homer had become the opening sentence of the franchise's mythology.